PerpetualOwl/cs2620-wire-protocol/README.md

 ## Limitations

-- Maximum of 2 simultaneous server failures
+- Requires a majority of servers to be available (N/2+1 where N is the total number of servers)
 - Brief service interruption during leader election
-- Requires majority of servers to be available
+- All servers must share the same `.env` configuration
+- Server IDs (server1, server2, etc.) must match their corresponding IP addresses in the `.env` file

 ## Future Improvements